CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Sylas tries to maintain an air of gentility and courtesy, addressing his ruffians as "my good gentlemen," and referring to deplorable acts such as kidnapping or arson as "that unpleasant little business" or "those unfortunate events."
 He calls the characters "guests" and expresses regret that he can't offer proper entertainment for their visit.
 However, beneath this façade, Sylas is just as thuggish and arrogant as any Lavender Lancer outlaws.

-If he feels threatened, Sylas uses his staff of defense to cast mage armor on himself and proceeds to cast offensive spells at enemies he can see.
+If he feels threatened, Sylas uses his staff of defense to cast runesmith armor on himself and proceeds to cast offensive spells at enemies he can see.
 His stat block includes a list of the spells he has prepared.
 For descriptions of those spells and their effects, refer to the rulebook.
 Sylas employs the shield power of his staff for extra protection.

 Should he be reduced to 8 or fewer hit points with no means of escape, Sylas surrenders, valuing his life above all else, hoping that his model behavior as a prisoner might lead the Black Spider to secure his release.